sara-nl/griddocs/source/Pages/Basics/certificates/dutchgrid.rst

   * Fill in and print the verification form by pressing the ``display form`` button.
 Once you fill in the form, save it locally.
   * Close the wizard

 * Check your details in the printed form and contact your institution's ``Registration Authority`` (RA) in person.
-The RA person will check your identity (id or passport or driving licence) and sign the printed form.
+The RA person will check your identity (id or passport or driving license) and sign the printed form.

 * Once your form is signed by the RA, send a scanned copy to the DutchGrid CA via email or fax.
 The contact details can be found in the printed form, but you can contact also helpdesk@surfsara.nl if you are in doubt.